Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Neutrino Masses in Bilinear R-Parity Violation

 where we have used the auxiliary vector $\vec v=(1,1,1)$.
 In ref.~\cite{Diaz:2009yz} it was proved that the experimental results on neutrino physics force $\mu_g\approx 3\times 10^{-3}$ eV.
 If we also have $\mu_g\ll A|\vec\lambda|^2$, the atmospheric and solar mass squared are,

-The value of $A$ can be directly calculated from the R-Parity conserving parameters we have been working with in the previous sections: $\tan\beta$, $\widetilde m$, and $M_\chi$, with the addition that $\widetilde m$ is determined as a function of $\tan\beta$ such that we get a Higgs boson mass according to the experimental observation $m_H=126$ GeV (see Fig.~\ref{HIGGSMTILDE}), with a 1 GeV tolerance.
-The result can be seen in Fig.~\ref{A}, where we have the value of $A$ as a function of $\tan\beta$ for four different values of $M_\chi$.
+The value of $A$ can be directly calculated from the R-Parity conserving parameters we have been working with in the previous sections: $\tan\beta$, $\widetilde m$, and $M_\chi$, but with the addition that $\widetilde m$ is determined as a function of $\tan\beta$ such that we get a Higgs boson mass according to the experimental observation.

+The result can be seen in fig.~\ref{A}, where we have the value of $A$ as a function of $\tan\beta$ for different values of $M_\chi$.
 Both signs for $A$ are possible, obtained by switching the sign of the gaugino mass parameters.
 Absolute values of $A$ can be of several thousands for small values of $\tan\beta$ as well as a few units ($\mathrm{eV/GeV}^2$) for large $\tan\beta$ and large $M_\chi$.
 It is a characteristic of this model that the value of the Higgs mass measured at the LHC forces large values of $|A|$.